tshort/julia/ui/website/jlmd_example2.md

 This example demonstrates the following:

 * Hiding code blocks
+* Running a Julia code block on page load
 * Making Julia results blend in with the page
 * Dynamically creating a form element with Julia